 - The readership, viewership, listenership for your media outlet (if website or blog how many hits are you receiving?
 Sending along a webshot of your Google Analytics will go a long way towards authenticating your claims.)

-- How you plan to preview the Festival and promote it to your audience in advance of this year’s edition of the RBC Bluesfest 2017 edition.
+- How do you plan to preview the Festival and promote it to your audience in advance of this year’s edition of the RBC Bluesfest.

 Please be brief in your explanations.